The-Tech-Lord/Charged-Mobs-Files/README.md

 We will be using the **Snake Game** folder for this demonstration.
 Ignore the **README** folder, that stores the images for the `README.md` file that you are watching right now.
 1. Click on the file that ends in `.exe`:
 ![Snake Game Files](./README/Snake-Game-Files.png/)
-1. Click the Download Button:
+1. Click the `Download` Button:
-![How To Download a File](./README/How-To-Download-File.png/) Once you have downloaded the file, follow the steps below
+![How To Download a File](./README/How-To-Download-File.png/)

-## How to Keep/Run the Executable File
+## How to Keep / Run the Executable File

 **Internet Explorer**: